 We [heart] New York...
 James Lohan: "It lives up to…

 This week we were exclaiming ‘Lord love a duck!’ as we marvelled at The Muddy Duck – a cosy pub turned luxury hotel near Bath – formerly known as the Kings Arms.
-Our Smith spy (Keith Oswin, a Wiltshire native from our Member Relations Team) propped up the bar with a whisky, put away a gourmet meal of spiffed-up pub grub and cocooned himself in a spacious room with a selection from the DVD library; leaving infatuated with this country guesthouse’s new incarnation.
+Our Smith spy (Keith Oswin, a Wiltshire native from our Smith24 team) propped up the bar with a whisky, put away a gourmet meal of spiffed-up pub grub and cocooned himself in a spacious room with a selection from the DVD library; leaving infatuated with this country guesthouse’s new incarnation.

 Need to exorcise some ghosts?
 Where better to do so than a pub-cum-hotel built on the remains of a former monastery?
 This Bath bolthole served its ghost-slaying purpose admirably – as my former local there were a few lurking spirits alongside the ones served on the rocks – but staying here also gave me the chance to see what that fuss has been about since the Kings Arms was reborn as the Muddy Duck a month ago – the signs on the road may use the old moniker, but inside it’s a whole new space.
 Bath is just a drop kick down the road as well, a real blast from the past for Wiltshire natives like myself.